isc-projects/stork/changelog_unreleased/2137-sto-01-003-wp2-latent-sql-injection-in-stork-tool.md

 [bug] slawek

-    Fixed non-exploitable SQL injection in the Stork tool command to create a database.
+    Fixed non-exploitable SQL injection in the Stork tool command creating a database.
     (Gitlab #2137)